 - Other pre-approved engineering enrichment experience.

-Students named as Thayer Scholars at the time of admission to Dartmouth are not required to choose engineering as their major at Dartmouth, but funding can only be used by engineering majors intending to pursue the B.E.
+Students named as Thayer Scholars at the time of admission to Dartmouth are not required to choose engineering as their major, but funding can only be used by engineering majors intending to pursue the BE.

 Thayer Scholar awards are provided over and above any need-based financial aid a student may receive, up to the full cost of tuition.